 We also performed simulations by varying the criticality parameter $\Delta$.
 Figure~\ref{current_spectrum_comparison}(a), (d) shows the results of linear current response $\langle\tilde{j}(\Omega)\rangle$ and second order DC current response $\langle\tilde{j}(\omega=0)\rangle$, respectively, for various values of $\Delta=2,3,4$ and 5.
 We find that the peak structure is shifted with changing $\Delta$, which reflects the fact that the two-spinon excitation takes place around $\Omega \simeq \Delta$.
-While Figs.~\ref{current_spectrum_comparison}(a) and (d) are obtained from the expectation value of the total current operator $\hat{J}$ defined as the sum of $\hat{J}_1$ [Eq.~\eqref{current_1}] and $\hat{J}_2$ [Eq.~\eqref{current_2}], the remaining plots in Fig.~\ref{current_spectrum_comparison} are from only the expectation values of $\hat{J}_1$ [(b) and (e)] and $\hat{J}_2$ [(c) and (f)].
+While Figs.~\ref{current_spectrum_comparison}(a) and (d) are obtained from the expectation value of the total current operator $\hat{j}$ defined as the sum of $\hat{j}_1$ [Eq.~\eqref{current_1}] and $\hat{j}_2$ [Eq.~\eqref{current_2}], the remaining plots in Fig.~\ref{current_spectrum_comparison} are from only the component of $\hat{j}_1$ [(b) and (e)] and $\hat{j}_2$ [(c) and (f)].
 One can see that the the $\hat{j}_1$ response increases as $\Delta$ is reduced from 5 to 2, i.e., the system approaches the quantum critical point $\Delta=1$ [Fig.~\ref{current_spectrum_comparison}(b)(e)].
-This behavior contrasts with that for $\hat{J}_2$, which is almost proportional to $\Delta$ [Fig.~\ref{current_spectrum_comparison}(c)(f)].
+This behavior contrasts with $\hat{j}_2$, which is almost proportional to $\Delta$ [Fig.~\ref{current_spectrum_comparison}(c)(f)].
 This trend is attributed to the fact that the scalar spin chirality $ (\hat{\boldsymbol{S}}_{j-1}\times\hat{\boldsymbol{S}}_{j+1})\cdot\hat{\boldsymbol{S}}_{j}, $ driving the current response, becomes more isotropic as the system moves from the strong $S_z$-anisotropy regime ($\Delta=5$) toward the weak regime ($\Delta=2$).
 This is consistent with the physical picture that the antiferromagnetic order becomes more isotropic as the system approaches the Heisenberg point $\Delta=1$.
 Moreover, in the plots for the $\hat{j}_1$ component [Figs. \ref{current_spectrum_comparison}(b) and (e)], we can observe that those current responses exhibit an overall exponential increase, rather than a linear one, as $\Delta$ approaches the quantum critical point (QCP) at $\Delta=1$.
 Since the in-plane spin susceptibility undergoes a critical divergence at the QCP, the quantum criticality similarly leads to a critical enhancement in both the linear and nonlinear current responses.
 In particular, it is interesting that the shift current can also exhibit critical divergence through the mediation of spinons.

 Finally, the ratio between $\sigma^{(1)}$ and $\sigma_\mathrm{DC}^{(2)}$ allows us to estimate the electric dipole moment carried by spinon pairs during the photovoltaic process.
 As analyzed in Appendix \ref{append-2}, the magnitude of the dipole moment remains approximately constant regardless of $\Delta$ within the range of $\Delta\in[2,5]$.
 While no significant change in the dipole moment is observed at least within this parameter range, there is a possibility of distinct behavior emerging as the system approaches the quantum critical point at $\Delta=1$, although this is numerically hard to access.